Code-Inside/Blog/_posts/2015-09-29-wpf-chrome-embedded-and-webapi-selfhosting.md

 ---
 layout: post
 title: "WPF, Chrome Embedded and WebApi Selfhosted"
-description: "... or how to ditch XAML and use Web-Technology for a desktop app."
+description: "... or how to ditch XAML and use Web-Technologies for desktop apps."
 date: 2015-09-29 23:30
 author: robert.muehsig
 tags: [WPF, CEF, WebAPI]